GWphua/aws-notes/README.md

 - Enable real-time monitoring of logs
 - Adjustable CloudWatch Logs retention
-- By default, no logs from your [EC2](#ec2) instance will go to CloudWatch
+- By default, no logs from your [EC2](#elastic-compute-cloud-ec2) instance will go to CloudWatch
-  - You will need to run a CloudWatch agent on EC2<?> to push the log files you want
+  - You will need to run a CloudWatch agent on EC2 to push the log files you want
   - Make sure IAM permissions are correct
   - The CloudWatch log agent can be setup on-premises too

 ### Amazon EventBridge

+- Formerly CloudWatch Events
 - React to events in AWS, or trigger a rule on a schedule
   - Schedule CRON jobs
   - Event rules to react to a service doing something